Poker Pilgrim Resources

-BlueHost: We are hosted on BlueHost and have had a generally good experience with their service across multiple websites.
+BlueHost: We started our blog on BlueHost and have had a generally good experience with their service across multiple websites.
 If you are looking to start a blog of your own, BlueHost is an excellent place to start.
-I have to tell you that their customer service is not among the best, but if you are just starting out, their price can not be beat.
+Their customer service is not the best, but if you are just starting out, their price can not be beat.
 They offer a wonderful starter plan where your cost is only $3.95 per month for the first year.

 MailerLite: We are currently building our email list (sign up in the sidebar!) using MailerLite.
 We have been very impressed by MailerLite’s ease of use, options, flexibility, and segmentation abilities.
 And best of all, it’s free when your list is small.
 We look forward to building our list to the point we need to start paying for the service.

 Billionaire Blog Club: We recently joined the Billionaire Blog Club to start building our SEO plan and figure out the deal with Pinterest.
 Pinterest is really just a big search engine and should be the major referrer to your blog.
 So we’re working through Paul Scrivens fabulous program to start pushing those levers hard.
 I have seen so many happy members that I’m crossing my fingers that this program will really help us launch!